 When an external clock is used, the time of an event with respect to the start of sampling may only be determined if the period of the external clock is known.
 DAPL establishes event times as sample times.
 If the external clock period is variable or the period is unknown, the time of an event cannot be determined.
 The event's sample number may still be useful in other contexts.
-Note that the results of all frequency domain processing such as FREQUENCY, FFT, and RFI LTER depend on the period of the external clock and may not be defined if the external clock period varies.
+Note that the results of all frequency domain processing such as FREQUENCY, FFT, and FI RFI LTER depend on the period of the external clock period varies.